nathanshelly/.files/README.md

 Unless something went wrong (🤞) you're all set up now! 🎉

 Configure high-level features of these dotfiles via the [settings](./infra/docs/settings.md).

+## Secrets

+DO NOT check in any tokens like your `NPM_TOKEN`.
+To avoid this, `$DOTFILES/zsh/secrets.zsh` is gitignored and you can put your secrets there.

+## Local Overrides

+`$DOTFILES/zsh/local.zsh` is sourced only if it exists.
+Put local overrides in here if you want to make personal customizations.